Skip to main content

 “I am so happy that I fear being so happy.”
 Trinayani Devi sobbed.

-“Wait, you are yet to meet the Rajputra.”
+“Wait, you have yet to meet the Rajputra.”
 Priyambada reminded her.

 Comments